 The Xbox Experience: The new Xbox app is fully integrated into Windows 11, giving you quick access to Xbox Game Pass games, the Xbox Network and the Xbox Store.

-The Window 11 release date has been given as before the holidays later this year.
+The Window 11 release date has been given as October 5th 2021.
 The Windows 11 public beta will be available in July for users wanting to experience Windows latest OS before the final release date.

 If you are wondering: how can I get Windows 11 now?
 You can sign up to the Windows Insider program and take part in the Windows 11 beta.
 To do so, there a few requirements.